-Market Information and Number of Stockholders Our Common Stock is listed on the Nasdaq Capital Market under the symbol "YOSH."
-The last reported closing price for our Common Stock on Nasdaq on [], 2025 was \$[] per share.
-On [], 2025, there were [] holders of record of the shares of our Class A Common Stock and one holder of Class B Common Stock.
+Market Information and Number of Stockholders

+Our Common Stock is listed on the Nasdaq Capital Market under the symbol "YOSH."
+The last reported closing price for our Common Stock on Nasdaq on May 13, 2025 was \$13.79 per share.

+On May 15, 2025, there were 1,662,245 shares of our Class A Common Stock and 100,000 shares of Class B Common Stock.
 The number of record holders was determined from the records of our transfer agent and does not include beneficial owners of shares of Common Stock whose shares are held in the names of various securities brokers, dealers, and registered clearing agencies.

 Dividend Policy

-[We have never declared or paid any cash dividends on shares of our Class A Common Stock and do not intend to pay any cash dividends in the foreseeable future.
+We have never declared or paid any cash dividends on shares of our Class A Common Stock and do not intend to pay any cash dividends in the foreseeable future.
 We anticipate that we will retain all of our future earnings for use in the development of our business and for general corporate purposes.
 Any determination to pay dividends in the future will be at the discretion of our Board of Directors.
-Accordingly, investors must rely on sales of their Class A Common Stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.]
+Accordingly, investors must rely on sales of their Class A Common Stock after price appreciation, which may never occur, as the only way to realize any future gains on their investments.